aragon/aragon-wiki/docs/videos/running_all_devs.md

   - Add approved agenda items to the next call’s agenda in the file created in Step 1.

 ## Step 3.
 Prepare for the livestream
-Ten mins before scheduled to begin.
+Fifteen minutes before scheduled to begin:
 - Create [Jitsi](https://meet.jit.si) channel with unique link.
 - Create notes document with permission for anyone to write.
   - Paste link to the notes document in the Jitsi chat.

-Five mins before scheduled to begin.
-- Send email with all participants bcc’d.
+- Send calendar invite to all participants
-  - bcc “repeat participant” list.
+  - Copy emails from “repeat participant” list.
-  - bcc guest participants from “Agenda + Guest Participants for [date]” email.
+  - Copy guest participants email from “Agenda + Guest Participants for [date]” email.
-  - Include in email:
+  - Add to event description:
     - Unique link to Jitsi channel.
     - Link to the draft notes file created in Step 1.

-Open Youtube and copy the Livestream key.
+Open Youtube with the Aragon account and copy the Livestream key.
  - Creator Studio -> Livestreaming -> Stream now -> Stream name/key.

 ## Step 4.
 Running the livestream

 Start livestream in Jitsi when the meeting is scheduled to start.
+- More actions menu button -> Start livestream

 Welcome viewers and participants on the call.
 “Before we begin..”
 Designate a note taker if one has not volunteered already.
 Tell everyone on the call that a link to the notes is in the Jitsi chat, and anyone is welcome to add notes as well.
  - Document meeting attendees, agenda items, notes from discussions.